-One thing to keep in mind in general when going barefoot is the worry of stepping on something that may peirce your skin, or a foreign body.
+One thing to keep in mind in general when going barefoot is the worry of stepping on something that may pierce your skin, or a foreign body.
 Now I'm not talking about random Lego pieces or small toys (they can be very painful as well!) but there may be pieces of objects or materials that cannot be seen easily with the naked eye.
 Hopefully we all keep our kitchens and floors very clean and when something is dropped on the floor, its pieces are immediately swept up.
 But in our office, we have seen people come in after stepping on a piece of glass, and remembering that they cleaned that up a few weeks ago!
-Sometimes patients with hardwood floors that have to be redone, or even someone who is an avid sewer or seamstress may have dropped a needle on the carpet, only to find that they "found" it on the bottom of their foot.
-So if you do decide to go barefoot at home, be aware that there may be foreign object abounding.
+Sometimes patients with hardwood floors that need to be redone find splinters with their feet, or even someone who is an avid sewer or seamstress may have dropped a needle on the carpet, only to find that they "found" it on the bottom of their foot.
+So if you do decide to go barefoot at home, be aware that there may be foreign objects abounding.

 When you step on an object, you will feel it immediately.
 However there are some aches and pains that may come over time and after several days or prolonged periods of time going without shoes.
 What people tend to forget is that although it feels great to kick off your shoes and go barefoot, shoes (and very often the inserts in them) give great support for your feet.
 So when you are barefoot, every step you take lacks arch support.
 When there is lack of arch support, this can cause arch pain that can be due to a posterior tibial tendinitis and it can also contribute to heel pain, or plantar fasciitis.
 The posterior tibial tendon is the tendon that has the muscle belly that starts in the leg, and its tendon courses behind the ankle bone and inserts by your arch.
 It works very hard to hold up the arch when standing or walking.
 Without the support of a shoe all day, the arch flattens out when you stand, and this pulls on the tendon, stretching it out.
 So you may get a posterior tibial tendon inflammation, or tendinitis.
 On the same note, without arch support and when the foot flattens out, it pulls on the plantar fascia.
 The plantar fascia is a band of tissue that starts at the heel, goes across the arch, and inserts in the ball of the foot.
 For many patients, the extra stretching causes undue stress on the plantar fascia, causing inflammation, or plantar fasciitis.